kurta999/AirQualitySensors/README.md

 TCS34725 - RGB Color values in light, CCT and Kelvin
 Honeywell HPMA115S0 - Particle Sensor (pm2.5, pm10)

 The source code for sensors can be found in freertos.c and in sensors.c.
 The code is bloat, because this is just a protoype.
 I didn't have time yet to clean up everything, it just works.
+Pinout can be found in UsbHost.ioc, you have to open the project in STM32CubeIde or the .ioc file in STM32CubeMX.